MoonsideGames/encompass-cs-docs/content/why/architecture/hyper_ecs.md

 weight: 30
 ---

 Hyper ECS is a new architecture pattern that attempts to address some common issues with standard ECS.
+This is the architecture that Encompass implements.

 The core of the architecture is the introduction of a new construct to ECS: the **Message**.